Diff-PCR: Diffusion-Based Correspondence Searching in Doubly Stochastic Matrix Space for Point Cloud Registration: Experiments

-The DDPM framework is specifically designed for removing noise from perturbed samples.
-Typically, we start with a baseline method that provides a reasonably satisfactory solution, which can then be further refined to achieve better performance.
-To demonstrate that our denoising network has indeed learned the optimization gradient regardless of the starting point, we conducted an ablative experiment.
-In this experiment, we initiated reverse sampling from the solution obtained by a pre-trained backbone or from Gaussian white noise.
-The results of this experiment, as presented in TABLE.\ref{result_backbone}, indicates that our denoising network is capable of starting from any initialization or even from white noise.
-It can perform subsequent reverse sampling and ultimately reach the optimal solution.
-This finding demonstrates the robustness and effectiveness of our denoising network in achieving desirable outcomes regardless of the starting conditions.
+The DDPM framework is designed to remove noise from perturbed samples.
+In practice, a registration backbone often provides a reasonably good initialization, which can then be refined.
+To verify that our denoising network learns a meaningful search gradient rather than merely refining one specific initialization, we perform an ablation study with two starting points: a pre-trained backbone prediction and Gaussian white noise.
+The results in Table~\ref{result_backbone} show that our denoising network performs well under both settings.
+This indicates that the learned reverse process is robust to initialization and can converge toward a high-quality solution even when starting from white noise.

-\subsubsection{Reverse Sampling Steps.}
+\subsubsection{Reverse Sampling Steps}

-In our approach, we consider the denoising module as an optimizer that searches for the optimal solution for the matching matrix.
-We argue that increasing the number of search iterations may lead to better solutions.
-To validate this hypothesis, we conducted an experiment to investigate the impact of iterative searching steps on the results.
-Table.\ref{result_iter_num} presents the results of all the experiments, where the outcomes denoted by "0*" correspond to the results obtained by Lepard\cite{li2022lepard} without any denoising steps.
-We ran the reverse sampling step from 1 to 200 iterations.
-As shown in Table V, the registration recall of our method consistently increases as the number of searching steps grows.
-This behavior is different from other iterative methods\cite{li2022lepard}, which often experience performance degradation after a certain number of iterations.
-Even with just one iteration, our method achieves significant performance improvement, demonstrating the effectiveness of the denoising optimizer.
-These results provide evidence that increasing the number of search steps can lead to improved performance in our approach.
-We also illustrate a case (see Fig.\ref{sampling_steps}) where the matching error gradually decreases with more sampling steps.
+In our method, the denoising module acts as an optimizer that searches for a better matching matrix.
+We hypothesize that increasing the number of search steps can improve the final solution.
+To verify this, we evaluate the method with 1 to 200 reverse sampling steps.
+As shown in Table~\ref{result_iter_num}, the performance of our method generally improves as the number of steps increases.
+This behavior differs from that of several iterative refinement methods\cite{li2022lepard}, whose performance often degrades after too many iterations.
+Even with only one denoising step, our method already improves over the baseline, which demonstrates the effectiveness of the learned optimizer.
+Figure~\ref{sampling_steps} further illustrates that the matching error gradually decreases as reverse sampling proceeds.